 Known in Sanskrit as Muladhara, which means a root, the first chakra is the basis of the energy field.
 It is situated just at the very base of the torso, between the genitals and anus, and its tip touches the coccyx or tail.
-Her work creates an energy "pump" that stimulates the flow of energy throughout the whole physical body and aura.
+When this chakra is working optimaly, it creates an energy "pump" that stimulates the flow of energy throughout the whole physical body and aura.
 This energy keeps moving in vertical direction, from the base up to the seventh chakra.
-This flow is known as the vertical energy flow and the peaks of the anterior and posterior aspects of each chakra are conjoined in it (Figure 1).
+This flow is known as the vertical energy flow and the tips of the anterior and posterior aspects of each chakra are conjoined in it (Figure 1).

 From this brief description, you can see the great importance of the proper work of the first chakra.
 If the foundation of the house is not properly set, all that is built on that foundation will not be stable nor in balance with the rest of the house.
 It goes the same for the physical and energy body of a human being: if the first chakra isn’t functioning well and if it isn’t supplied with sufficient power from the ground, the energy coming to the rest of the body and chakras will be significantly weakened.
 Although each chakra, independently from the first one, takes the energy from the universal energy field, metabolism of that energy will not be complete or free during its flow through the entire body and aura if there is malfunctioning of the base chakra.

-Each chakra represents an access to a specified body: emotional, mental, astral, etc. The first chakra is the entrance to the area of our physical existence.
-Depending on its function, our health gets highly influenced.
+Each chakra represents an access to a specific energy body: emotional, mental, astral, etc. The first chakra is the entrance to the area of our physical existence.
+Depending on its function, we will be in good or not so good health.
 Any disease of the physical body implies the insufficient or improper functioning of the first chakra.
 The physical organs that receive energy directly from the first chakra are all the parts of the body situated in the immediate proximity to it, such as the lower spine, precisely the caudal, then bones, genitals, especially in men, legs and, although localized away from the first chakra, the kidneys, which will be explained later.

 The element of the first chakra is the earth and so all the deficiencies of minerals, vitamins as well as bone diseases are rooted in the insufficient functioning of this chakra.
 Of course, this is a simplified approach because none of health conditions includes the work of one chakra only.
 It is a rather complex dynamics of a number of factors (awareness, relationships, emotional situations, lifestyle, trauma, personal history, etc.).